Foreign relations of Israel: Angola

 Relations between Israel and Angola are based on trade and foreign policy.
 In 2005, President José Eduardo dos Santos visited Israel.
 In March 2006, the trade volume between the two countries amounted to $400 million.
 The Israeli ambassador to Angola is Avraham Benjamin.

 Botswana

 The two countries established relations in 1993.
 Neither has a formal consulate or embassy in the other country, but the two governments have cooperated on several development initiatives.
 Six Israeli-centered diamond companies have operations in Botswana.

 Cameroon

-H.E.
-Mr. Henri Etoundi Essomba, Ambassador of Cameroon to Israel in 2012, serves as the Dean of the Diplomatic Corps in Israel.
+Henri Étoundi Essomba, ambassador of Cameroon to Israel in 2012, serves as the dean of the diplomatic corps in Israel.

 Relations were cut off in the wake of the Yom Kippur war, but restored in 1986, and Cameroon and Israel now have many military and political ties, with Israel training and arming Cameroon's rapid reaction forces and Cameroon voting against many anti-Israel resolutions at the UN.